hendrtd/engr-1110/docs/term/2021-fall/announcements/all-access.md

 For the first two weeks of class, everyone gets this content for free.
 All students in this course start as opted in to pay for the content for the course.
-The discounted price you’ll be billed is $83.95 (same as online after tax) for the zyBook access and TBA for RedShelf access.
+The discounted price you’ll be billed is $83.95 (same as online after tax) for the zyBook access and $16.95 for RedShelf access.

 If you want to opt out and not be charged, all you have to do is follow the instructions (see